SIMPLIFY YOUR JUROR RESEARCH THROUGH RELIABLE DATA AND ANALYSIS

 Many attorneys use mock trials, focus groups or community surveys to create profiles of favorable and unfavorable jurors.
-JuryMapping’s approach is unique in two ways.
+Our approach is unique in two ways.
 First, we use the latest, most sophisticated machine learning techniques and large enough sample sizes to get statistically significant results rather than anecdotal profiles.
 Second, in addition to traditional juror profiles that consider the life experiences of jurors and other information learned during voir dire, we offer juror “risk” scores based solely on the detailed attributes we already have on every potential juror.
-This means that you can build a preliminary ranking of jurors the moment you get their names, whether that be the morning of voir dire or the Friday before, without asking them a single question.
+This means that you can build a preliminary ranking of jurors the moment you get their names, whether that is the morning of voir dire or the Friday before, without asking them a single question.

 Questioning of jurors by the attorney, when allowed, is essential to identifying and removing jurors who show an obvious bias.
 Our approach to modeling, however, has some unique benefits when used in conjunction with a traditional voir dire process or in cases where attorney-conducted voir dire is restricted or disallowed.

-Depending on the judge and case, voir dire time can be extremely limited.
+- Depending on the judge and case, voir dire time can be extremely limited.
 Predicted scores can help direct your focused questioning toward the highest risk jurors.

-Whether the judge doesn’t allow voir dire or you just haven’t learned much from a particular juror, having an alternative source of information can significantly reduce the risk of an unfavorable juror sneaking through.
+- Whether the judge doesn’t allow voir dire or you just haven’t learned much from a particular juror, having an alternative source of information can significantly reduce the risk of an unfavorable juror sneaking through.

-Statistical probability is far from infallible, especially in this case where it doesn’t take into account impactful life experiences.
+- Statistical probability is far from infallible, especially in this case where it doesn’t take into account impactful life experiences.
 However, when choosing between two seemingly equal jurors, it can be powerful to know that statistically, one is twice as likely to favor your client.

-It can be difficult enough to evaluate the plaintiff / defense bias of each potential juror.
-Simultaneously assessing a jurors views on damages can be next to impossible.
+- It can be difficult enough to evaluate the plaintiff / defense bias of each potential juror.
+Simultaneously assessing a juror’s views on damages can be next to impossible.
 Models that consider both attributes give you greater control over increasing or limiting the potential payout.

-Since risk profiles can be generated based solely on a name lookup, the entire venire can be scored in advance.
+- Since risk profiles can be generated based solely on a name lookup, the entire venire can be scored in advance.
 This means that, when considering the use of a challenge, you can better understand the likelihood of a worse juror replacing them.

-Similarly, our profiles can be used to score an entire county or other jurisdiction.
+- Similarly, our profiles can be used to score an entire county or other jurisdiction.
 This can be useful in deciding when to take a case, when to settle or when to seek a change of venue.